myles-parfeniuk/button_driver/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Quick Start
-This is intended to be a quick-guide, api documentation generated with doxygen can be found in the documentation directory of the master repo.
+This is intended to be a quick-guide, api documentation generated with doxygen can be found in the documentation directory of the master branch.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 #### Initializing Button Object